The Art of Starting (Over) From Nothing (5 Actionable Tactics)

 That’s what you’ll do when you find yourself needing to start over in life.

-How to Start Over or Start From Nothing: 5 Actionable Tactics
+How to Start From Nothing: 5 Actionable Tactics

-The above story wasn’t necessarily meant to be “motivational”, it was just something to provide some insight I have in this area, even though it is nothing compared to what others have experienced.
+The above story wasn’t necessarily meant to be “motivational”, it was just one example to provide some insight I have in this area, even though it is nothing compared to what others have experienced.

-But regardless, whether you’re starting your life from the beginning or you’re reorienting yourself after a bad breakup or a job loss (especially after the pandemic), I hope that these 5 tips will help you get started on the right foot.
+But regardless, whether you’re starting your life from the beginning or you’re reorienting yourself after a bad breakup or a job loss, I hope that these 5 tips will help you get started on the right foot.

 1. Get Excited (and Maybe Even Motivated)